Unit 1 - Practice Quiz

 11 A Movement along the demand curve is caused by:

-A. A change in consumer income.
+A. A change in technology.

 B. A change in the price of the good itself.